 You can get a reasonable amount of money from Apple or third-party buyback companies in exchange for your old iPhone, particularly if you've kept that iPhone in good condition.
-You can also sell it on eBay, Gumtree or similar.

 Another option is to sell your iPhone to one of the following.
 You might not get as much money as you would selling via eBay or similar, but it is probably the least amount of hassle.
 You will get more money for an unlocked handset in good condition.

 - Game - Game will pay you in cash or credit for your second-hand handsets.

 - CeX - Like Game, CeX will also give you cash or credit for your old iPhone.

 - CashGenerator - If you enter the details of your iPhone on the website one of their high street stores will contact you.

 - Envirofone - This site will also give you money for your old mobile.
 They even accept damaged phones.